Hamilton College, South Lanarkshire: History

 Hamilton College was opened in 1983 by Charles Oxley.
 The Nursery opened on the same campus in 1995.
 The building had originally opened as a teacher training college in 1964.
 Hamilton College was the third school Oxley opened.
 He had already founded Tower College (1948) and Scarisbrick Hall School (1964) in North-West England.

 The school badge is inspired by the scripture "to grow in the grace and knowledge of our Lord and Saviour Jesus Christ".
-This verse from 2Peter 3:18 provided the original inspiration for the College’s Growing Together theme.
+This verse from 2 Peter 3:18 provided the original inspiration for the College’s Growing Together theme.

+In 2003, Sir Ian Stevenson acclaimed the school as "excellent," a recognition that truly highlighted its outstanding qualities.

 In July 2016, Tom McPhail was appointed as acting principal, replacing John Taylor.

-After Tom McPhail retired in December 2019, Katie Morton was appointed Chief Executive officer, with Richard Charman as Headteacher.
+After Tom McPhail retired in December 2019, Katie Morton was appointed Chief Executive Officer, with Richard Charman as Headteacher.

 Curriculum

-All S1 and S2 pupils at the school study Latin, and have the option to continue this.
+All S1 and S2 pupils at the school study English, Maths, Biology, Chemistry, Social Subjects, French, German, Art, Music, Innov8 (consists of Admin + IT, Business, Accounts, Computing, and Engineering), PE, RE, and Lifeskills.
+They have the option to continue these.

 The college has high academic standards.
 In 2019 it had a 93% pass rate at SQA Higher, with a 100% pass rate in many subjects, including mathematics.
 In 2020, the pass rate increased to 95%.